 12. Single Applications

-It’s not necessarily frugal to buy a complete second make up set.
-Instead of packing up your entire make up collection for the gym, try using single application units.
+It’s not necessarily frugal to buy a complete second set of personal products.
+Instead of packing up your entire collection for the gym, try using single application units.
 Use q-tip applicators and swath them across your eye shadow.
-Round applicators are great for blush, or powders.
+Round applicators are great for powders.
 If you have a mint tin already on hand you can use that to store these single applications, or again in the toiletries section you can find a ‘soap’ holder box.
-The on-the-go applicators seen here you can find in a pack for about .88 cents, or buy in bulk.

 13. Contain the Clutter

 I found this box in the travel toiletries section and it is a GEM (iGo Travel Compartment Case).
-I can use the small compartments to hold ponytail holders, bobby pins, jewelry, watches, etc. It’s been perfect.
+I can use the small compartments to hold ponytail holders, bobby pins, small hair clips, watch, etc. It’s been perfect.
 If you cannot find one of these in your local store, you can always use an empty tic-tac container to hold bobby pins or small accessories.

 14. Wrinkle Free